Roll your own Neovim statusline

 Gotcha: statusline refresh

-If you use a component which updates in the background or with a slight delay, you may find that your statusline doeesn't update, e.g. until you start modifying text.
+If you use a component which updates in the background or with a slight delay, you may find that your statusline doesn't update, e.g. until you start modifying text.
 In these cases you can use :redrawstatus to trigger an update.
 E.g. I found I needed to do this in an autocommand to make sure I got snappy updates from information provided by gitsigns.nvim:

 vim.api.nvim_create_autocmd("User", {